-- 1) Take and document the results of a thorough medical history, including the patient's experience with nonopioid medication, nonpharmacological pain management approaches, and substance abuse history; - 2) Conduct, as appropriate, and document the results of a physical examination; - 3) Advise the patient regarding the quantity of the opioid and a patient's option to fill the prescription in a lesser quantity; - 4) Inform the patient of the risks associated with the opioid prescribed; - 5) Develop a treatment plan, with particular attention focused on determining the cause of the patient's pain; and - 6) Access relevant prescription monitoring information under the Controlled Substances Monitoring Program Database.
+1) Take and document the results of a thorough medical history, including the patient's experience with nonopioid medication, nonpharmacological pain management approaches, and substance abuse history;

+2) Conduct, as appropriate, and document the results of a physical examination.
+The physical exam should be relevant to the specific diagnosis and course of treatment and should assess whether continuing the course of treatment would be safe and effective for the patient;

+3) Advise the patient regarding the quantity of the opioid and a patient's option to fill the prescription in a lesser quantity;

+4) Inform the patient of the risks associated with the opioid prescribed;

+5) Develop a treatment plan, with particular attention focused on determining the cause of the patient's pain; and

+6) Access relevant prescription monitoring information under the Controlled Substances Monitoring Program Database.